Projective characterization of higher-order quantum transformations: No signaling

-We observed that the notion of no signaling could be generalized for the case of state structures.
+In this section, we observed that the notion of no signaling could be generalized for the case of state structures.
 In particular, it was noticed that the notion could be encoded by a new rule $\prec$ in the algebra of projectors, introduced under the name prec.

-Bipartite state structures obtained by combining $\CompAlg{A}$ and $\Alg{B}{}$ fall into four classes, essentially determined by conditions \eqref{eq:A_to_B}, \eqref{eq:nA_prec_B}, and \eqref{eq:nA_succ_B}.
+Bipartite state structures obtained by combining $\CompAlg{A}$ and $\Alg{B}{}$ fall into four classes, essentially determined by conditions \eqref{eq:A_to_B}, \eqref{eq:nA_prec_B}, and \eqref{eq:nA_succ_B} represented graphically in, respectively, Figs. \ref{fig:notB_to_notA}, \ref{fig:notA_prec_B}, and \ref{fig:notA_succ_B}.
 All of these classes must satisfy the first condition, which amounts to being a valid transformation and to which corresponds the projector $\Proj{}{A}\rightarrow \Proj{}{B}$.
-If in addition condition \eqref{eq:nA_prec_B} (respectively, \eqref{eq:nA_succ_B}) is satisfied, the set is restricted to transformation that is no signaling from the output to the input (resp., from the input to the output), to which corresponds the projector $\CompProj{}{A}\prec \Proj{}{B}$ (resp., $\CompProj{}{A}\succ \Proj{}{B}$).
+If in addition condition \eqref{eq:nA_prec_B} (respectively, \eqref{eq:nA_succ_B}) is satisfied, the set is restricted to a transformation that is no signaling from the output to the input (resp., from the input to the output), to which corresponds the projector $\CompProj{}{A}\prec \Proj{}{B}$ (resp., $\CompProj{}{A}\succ \Proj{}{B}$).
 If both conditions are satisfied, the set is no signaling, to which corresponds the projector $\CompProj{}{A} \otimes \Proj{}{B}$.

 Therefore, working with projectors provides a handy way of assessing the signaling structure within a state structure.